Joelmadaram/Swagath-Website/README.md

 # SWAGATH - Creating a Welcoming Community for International Students
-A International Student organization at Univeristy of North Texas, Denton-Tx.
+An International Student organization at Univeristy of North Texas, Denton-Tx.